 By virtue of its repertoire focus, Opera Festival of Chicago offers its artists and its public the opportunity to enhance their familiarity with the deep end of the Italian repertoire.
 (Impressions of their recent L'inganno felice can be found here.)
 For their lecture-concert honoring the centenary of eternally cherished Renata Tebaldi, OFC chose eleven selections from la Renatona's Verdi-and-verismo core repertoire, divided among four singers and bound together by the gustatory commentary of Lyric Opera of Chicago dramaturg Roger Pines.

 The OFC audience witnessed three still-maturing talents testing their mettle in these pieces, joined by seasoned baritone Franco Pomponi, who at this point of his career is expanding into more forceful characters—e.g. Michele in OFC's 2021 Tabarro and Seid in their upcoming Corsaro.
-Heather Hjelle and Reuben Lillie are under the tutelage of two esteemed strong-repertoire artists based in the area, respectively Alexandra LoBianco (praised elsewhere in this blog for her Aufseherin in the Met's Elektra) and Allan Glassman.
+Heather Hjelle and Reuben Lillie are under the tutelage of two esteemed strong-repertoire artists based in the area, respectively Alexandra LoBianco (a Prior Hotspot Installment reported favorably upon her Aufseherin in the Met's Elektra) and Allan Glassman.
 (An erstwhile baritone whose young artist credentials include Des Moines Metro Opera and Santa Fe Opera, Lillie undoubtedly must be gaining from Glassman's own experience shifting from baritone to excellent dramatic tenor.)
 Angel Azzarra returns for her second season with OFC fresh from her second season with OTSL (Opera Theater of St. Louis), where she earned plaudits as Ariadne with the St. Louis Symphony on their concluding Center Stage concert.